History of Zambia: Coups and emergencies

 In 1993, the government-owned newspaper, The Times of Zambia, reported a story about a secret UNIP plan to take control of government by unconstitutional means, called the "Zero Option Plan".
 The plan included industrial unrest, promotion of violence and organisations of mass protests.
 UNIP did not deny the existence of such a plan, but underlined that it was not a part of their official policy, but the views of extremists within the party.
 The government responded by declaring a state of emergency and putting 26 people into detention.
 Of these, seven, including Kenneth Kaunda's son Wezi Kaunda were charged with offences against the security of the state.
 The rest were released.

 Prior to the 1996 elections, UNIP formed an alliance with six other opposition parties.
 Kenneth Kaunda had earlier retired from politics, but after internal turbulence in the party due to the "Zero Option Plan" scandal, he returned, replacing his own successor Kebby Musokotwane.
 Chiluba's government then amended the constitution, banning people whose parents were not both Zambian citizens from becoming president.
 This was directly aimed at Kaunda, whose parents were both from Malawi.
 In protest UNIP and its allies boycotted the elections, which were then easily won by Chiluba and the MMD.

 In 1997, matters escalated.
 On 28 October a coup d'état attempt took place, as a group of army commanders took control over the national radio station, broadcasting a message stating that Chiluba was no longer president.
 The coup was brought to an end by regular forces, after Chiluba had again declared a state of emergency.
 One person was killed during the operation.
 After the failed coup, the police arrested at least 84 people accused of involvement.
 Among these were Kenneth Kaunda and Dean Mungomba, leader of the opposition party the Zambia Democratic Congress.
 The arrests were condemned and criticised as illegal inside as well as outside Zambia, and accusations of torture were made as well.
-Kaunda was released in June the following year, but 44 of the soldiers who took part in the coup were sentenced to death in 2003.
+Kaunda was released in June the following year, but 54 of the soldiers who took part in the coup were convicted and sentenced to death The sentence was appealed to Zambia's supreme court in 2003, which commuted the death sentence for ten soldiers but upheld the death sentence for the other 44.
+However in 2004, Zambia's president Levy Mwanawasa commuted the death sentence for 22 of the coup plotters and released 14 of them as having served their prison sentence.
+One of the coup leaders, Jack Chiti, was also released on humanitarian grounds due to cancer.